 Let’s Unpack That is a series where we process and unpack our baggage of social identities, issues, and travel privileges to understand how they impact our travel experiences.
-Each week, we focus on a topic or social issue to dig deeper and reflect.
+Each post focuses on a topic or social issue to dig deeper and reflect.
 We will be covering everything from the white savior complex to ethnocentrism.
 Whether in our own countries or abroad, understanding our impact can help us be more responsible and conscious travelers.

 Now, we are unpacking another highly talked about topic in the travel world: voluntourism.
 This is also known as volunteering tourism.
 As someone who has done service-learning and seen value in it, I often question intent vs. impact.
 What are the ethics of this process?
 By definition, voluntourism is where travelers participate in voluntary work, mainly for charity, and use it to travel, which can be referred to as a “volunteer vacation.”

 Using FAQs about this topic to guide us, let’s unpack that y’all!

 Table of Contents

 What are the key terms to know when discussing voluntourism?